Phlanka Logo

 I edited the .rvmat file manually and my changes were lost on re-export

-The dialog opened but most controls are disabled and a warning is shown
+The dialog opened but most controls are disabled

 Materials are not appearing in the Materials Library